 Church of San Francesco

-The church dates back to the XV century and hosts what was a monastery of Franciscan Monks.
-It needed several renovations, but still presents the oroginal structure and materials.
+This church dates back to the XV century and hosts what was once a monastery of Franciscan Monks.
+It needed several renovations, but still presents the original structure and materials.
 It hides remarkable frescoes, especially in the apsis.

 Church of San Francesco[/caption]